detlefgerhardt/Software-fuer-den-MC-CP-M-Computer-Clone/MI-C/README.md

   }
 ```
 All variables have to be declared at the beginning of a function.
 There is no "void" and the default return type is int.
-// ist not alowed for comments.
+// ist not allowed for comments.
 The library is very limited, which is why I am gradually expanding it.

 But even this old C standard has a 32 bit long data type.
 So you do not have to use slow floating point types in most cases.
 And it has fast buffered file I/O which is both a big advantage over Turbo Pascal 3.0 for CP/M.